What is Expected Value for casino games

 Expected Value is the long-run average value of repetitions of the experiment it represents.
 This we usually call simply as “Expectation” and doesn’t tell us if and how much we can win or lose by a specific bet in a gambling game.

-In gambling, by Expected Value we mean the calculation of how much money we will win or lose in the long run based on the odds and payouts of the game.
+In gambling, by Expected Value or Average Expectation, we mean the calculation of how much money we will win or lose in the long run based on the odds and payouts of the game.
 Some clarifications are needed:

 - The amount of money we should expect to win or lose is usually given as a percentage of the money wagered.